 The influence of SalinoVatis on the treatment of bronchitis

-Bronchitis is a common respiratory disease that can be both acute and chronic.
-Proper diagnosis and treatment are crucial to relieve symptoms and prevent complications.
-While acute bronchitis heals on its own in most cases, chronic bronchitis requires long-term care.
+Bronchitis is a common respiratory illness that can be either acute or chronic.
+Correct diagnosis and treatment are crucial to alleviate symptoms and prevent complications.
+While acute bronchitis usually resolves on its own, chronic bronchitis requires long-term management.